Tonhalle Zurich

 May I publish the competition film with my music in the internet?

-The rights holders have granted the permission to all participants to use the competition film together with their scores for their portfolio or homepage.
+The rights holders of the competition film have granted the permission to all participants to use the film together with their scores for their portfolio or homepage.
 The film must be labeled “THE FLYING SAILOR without original soundtrack / New soundtrack composed for the 12th International Film Music Competition.”

 If you have questions about publishing competition films of previous years, please contact support@filmmusiccompetition.ch for further information.